pyblish/pyblish-qml/README.md

 - Does NOT provide any feedback; except a completion message.
 - Does NOT support partial publishing; although the GUI suggests it.
 - Takes 2 seconds to start.
+- Launches in a separate window; detached from host

 #### Integrations